tcweiss/Advanced-Pro/README.md

 ### Investment Guide

 Opening the second tab, one can see two input fields.
 The input field on the left accepts text in the form of SP500 stock tickers.
 If the user enters a ticker, a 12-month forecast of the stock price and a BUY/HOLD/SELL recommendation will be displayed.
 The data is scraped directly from CNN Money and is based on the latest analyst estimates.
-Note that incorrect inputs will not be processed.

 ![Gif](images/tab_2_use_1.gif?) <br>